xEdziu/newsletterSystem/README.md

   COMMIT;
   ```

+## Vulnerabilities

+There is no security in the admin login page.
+You have to set up your own password hashing and adapt it.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.